 HIPAA Compliant Website Requirements

-The Health Insurance Portability and Accountability Act (HIPAA) Privacy and Security Rules were established to protect the privacy of patients and ensure the confidentiality, integrity, and availability of protected health information (PHI).
-These rules apply to all forms of PHI, no matter where PHI is collected, stored, processed, or maintained.
-That means that websites may need to be HIPAA compliant.
+The HIPAA Privacy and Security Rules protect patient privacy and ensure the confidentiality, integrity, and availability of Protected Health Information (PHI).
+The Rules apply to all forms of PHI, no matter how or where PHI is created, received, maintained, or transmitted.
+This means websites that collect, display, store, process, or transmit PHI need to be HIPAA compliant.

 Does Your Website Need to be HIPAA Compliant?

-You will no doubt have a website, but your website may not need to comply with HIPAA.
-A HIPAA compliant website is only required if the website is used to collect, display, store, process, or transmit PHI.
-If your website simply showcases your company, provides contact information, and lists the services you provide, then there are no HIPAA requirements for your website.
+If your organization has a website, it may not need to comply with HIPAA.
+A HIPAA compliant website is only necessary if the website is used to collect, display, store, process, or transmit PHI.
+If your website simply showcases your organization, provides contact information, and lists the services you provide, then there are no HIPAA requirements for your website.

 Requirements for a HIPAA Compliant Website